CT4nk3r/aldi-homework-assignment-bmate/Tasks/1_manual_testing.md

 # Task 1: Manual Testing

-<b>Scenario</b>: You are given the ALDI US website (new.aldi.us) where users can browse products and
-create shopping lists.
+**Scenario**: You are given the ALDI US website (new.aldi.us) where users can browse products and create shopping lists.

-<b>Test Case Creation</b>: Write three test cases for the "Add to Shopping List" feature on the website,
-focusing on both positive and negative scenarios, define the fields that you feel necessary for the test cases
+**Test Case Creation**: Write three test cases for the "Add to Shopping List" feature on the website, focusing on both positive and negative scenarios, define the fields that you feel necessary for the test cases